rockdaboot/todo/README.md

 [Answer] wget1.x and wget2 will maybe never merge (or the earliest in a few years).
 They can both exist in parallel.
          Once wget2 is stable, we could rename it to wget and rename wget to wget1.x.<br>
-         For the early development phase (now), I'll leave the branch tim/wget2 as it is, eventually taking out wget1.x and gnulib later.
-But libwget/wget2 will stick together.

 GnuTLS
 ======